 Before we move to how Cloud Discovery Service is configured, you first need to have Connext Micro installed.
-This example assumes that you have Connext Micro version 3.0.0 or higher installed.
-This includes the rtidds-gen code generator. rtiddsgen can be used to generate example applications for publishing and subscribing to data.
-Earlier versions of rtiddsgen shipped with Connext Micro didn't support this functionality of generating examples.
+This example assumes that you have Connext Micro installed.
+This includes the rtiddsgen code generator. rtiddsgen can be used to generate example applications for publishing and subscribing to data.
 Please follow the step by step instructions in the Connext Micro documentation to build the source code before moving on to the next steps.